altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+        * Fixed: recalculate leader if restored level is greater than leader level.

     1.0.5.9:
         * Fix for 1.0.5.8 and 1.0.5.7: gungame does not work at all.
 I forgot to remove very last hack.